SALT: Parameter-Efficient Fine-Tuning via Singular Value Adaptation with Low-Rank Transformation: Experiments

-\textbf{Datasets.} In this work, we use datasets spanning three anatomical domains: neurovascular analysis with \emph{DIAS} \cite{dias}, a dynamic 2D+time DSA dataset for intracranial artery segmentation in cerebrovascular disease (20 train/10 test).
+In this work, we use datasets spanning three anatomical domains: neurovascular analysis with \emph{DIAS} \cite{dias}, a dynamic 2D+time DSA dataset for intracranial artery segmentation in cerebrovascular disease (20 train/10 test).
 Retinal assessment via \emph{ROSE} \cite{rose} for OCT-Angiography-based microvasculature analysis (22 train/8 test). \emph{DRIVE} \cite{drive} for diabetic retinopathy screening in RGB fundus images (14 train/6 test).
 Cardiovascular studies using \emph{ARCADE} \cite{arcade} (700 train/300 test) and \emph{XRay-Angio} \cite{xrayangio} (93 train/41 test), both leveraging X-ray angiography, where the former is for region-based coronary artery disease diagnostics and the latter is for multiscale segmentation of occluded vessels.
-The datasets were randomly partitioned into training and testing subsets to ensure unbiased evaluation.\\ \textbf{Implementation Details.} We apply SALT to the image encoder layers of the prompt-adapted SAM with a 512 input size and text-based prompts.
-Following the pipeline in S-SAM \cite{ssam}, training uses AdamW (\(\text{LR} = 1 \times 10^{-4}\), weight decay \(= 1 \times 10^{-2}\)), batch size 5, and 200 epochs, with a step decay scheduler for learning rate adjustment.
-Data augmentation includes resizing, random flips, \(\pm10^\circ\) rotations, and brightness adjustments.
-The total loss combines focal loss, Dice loss, and regularization loss (scaled by 0.01).
-Evaluation metrics include the Dice Similarity Coefficient (DSC) and 95th percentile Hausdorff Distance (HD95).
-Experiments were conducted on an NVIDIA RTX 4090 (24GB).
+The chosen datasets span three organ systems (brain, eye, heart), four imaging modalities (DSA, OCT-A, RGB fundus, X-ray), and both temporal and spatial resolutions.
+This ensures that our evaluation is robust across diverse segmentation challenges.
+Moreover, the diversity in dataset sizes offers a robust testbed for evaluating how different PEFT methods cope with varying dataset scales, ranging from low-resource to large-scale settings, assessing their adaptability under challenging conditions.
+The datasets were randomly partitioned into training and testing subsets to ensure unbiased evaluation.